AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When browsing assets in Column view, a visual indicator displays for expired assets (CQ-4316923).

-* Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization enables you to deliver best quality images efficiently; on devices with high resolution displays and constrained network bandwidth.
+* Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization enables you to deliver best quality images efficiently; on devices with high-resolution displays and constrained network bandwidth.
 For more information, see [Smart imaging FAQs](/help/assets/imaging-faq.md).

    >[!NOTE]
    >